bartekpacia/fastlane-plugin-get_new_build_number/README.md

 $ cd symbian && bundle exec fastlane prod && cd .. # lol
 ```

-The first `fastlane` invocation retrieves the _highest_ build number.
-Then, the
+The first `fastlane` invocation retrieves the _latest_ build number.
+Then, the 2
-2 subsequent invocations simply reuse the _highest_ build number from the file.
+subsequent invocations simply reuse the _latest_ build number from the file.

 The _new_ build number is derived using this complex forumla:

 ```
-new_build_number = highest_build_number + 1
+new_build_number = latest_build_number + 1
 ```

 ## Usage